 A) Report the results from this part of the analysis.

-B) You were asked to choose a rise time estimate from each week to use
+B) You were asked to choose a rise time estimate from each week to use in the preliminary analysis.
+How did you decide which estimates were your best ones?
+Explain fully.

 C) Explain how you determined the synodic period using Stellarium.